erikdubois/LinuxMint18i3/README.md

 # Step 1

+###Folder 1-i3-from-repo

 First we will get I3 from the Linux Mint Repositories (version 4.11) by running the script

 	install_i3_version_4.11_from_repositories.sh

+###Folder 2-i3_with_gaps

+Then we need to run a script to install a xcb-util-xrm.
+This package is not yet included in the repositories at mid september 2016.
+So we compile it ourselves.
+In the future this can be done easier if it is in the repo's.

+	1_install_xcb-util-xrm.sh

-Next we will run a script to get I3 (version 4.12) with the possibilities to have [gaps between the windows](https://github.com/Airblader/i3) by running
+Next we will run a script to get I3 and its dependancies (version 4.12) with the possibility to have [gaps between the windows](https://github.com/Airblader/i3) by running

-	install_i3_gaps_next.sh
+	2_install_i3_gaps_next.sh

 The added advantage is that we will have the <b>latest version of I3</b> as you can see on the [website](https://i3wm.org/).